 If you are in a relationship with your partner and are not married, you may be surprised to learn that there is no such thing as a “common law” husband or wife.
+Contrary to popular belief unmarried couples have very little protection and legal rights under English law.

 The term ‘cohabitation’ refers to couples who live together without marrying or entering into a civil partnership.
+As a cohabiting couple, you have limited and different legal rights and responsibilities in relation to property, finances, and children than a married couple have.
 No matter how long you have been living together, this does not give either party any automatic rights over the other or the property.

-We also offer proactive advice to cohabiting couples about what measures they can proactively put in place to identify and prevent any future difficulties.
+Our experienced family solicitors in Leeds will advise you on what your rights are if you are in an “unmarried dispute”.
+We also offer proactive advice to cohabiting couples around what measures they can proactively put in place to identify and prevent any future difficulties.

 We offer cohabiting couples our “Living Together Agreements”, whereby we advise on and draft an agreement setting out what has been agreed regarding the rights and responsibilities of the couple both during their relationship and in the event that the relationship should break down.